tusharmagar/TechXchange_Hackathon_Daimyo/README.md

 - **Future-Proof Dashboard Integration**: Imagine a world where Daimyo is integrated directly into your POS system, turning raw data into powerful interactive visuals.

 > 📈 **Interactive analytics** that go beyond standard reports, giving you a complete understanding of your restaurant's performance.

-## 🎯 Why Daimyo?

-We built Daimyo with one clear goal: **to empower restaurants to make data-driven decisions quickly and efficiently**, no matter their scale.
-Whether it’s automating reports, generating actionable insights, or leveraging cutting-edge AI to respond to customer feedback, Daimyo does it all.

-### Key Benefits:
-- **7-9 hours saved per week** on manual tasks.
-- **Real-time alerts** and suggested responses for reviews.
-- **Automated, insightful reports** based on your specific needs.
-- **Granite-powered AI** for natural language database queries.
-- **Retrieval Augmented Generation** for understanding hard-to-query data.

 ## 📹 In-Depth Demos